 There are lots of places to park around Mansfield, but it's really important to know your options before you leave the house, to come early, and to have a back-up plan in case your first choice is full.
-Parking is now available on the Main Street bridge and you can enter at Main and Pleasant Ridge.
-You will also find spots at Katherine Rose Park, R.L.
-Anderson Stadium, Geyer Field, Worley Middle School and Alice Ponder Elementary and in the lot at Hunt Street and South 2nd Avenue.
+Parking is available at R.L.
+Anderson Stadium, Geyer Field, Worley Middle School, Alice Ponder Elementary and in the lot at Hunt Street and South 2nd Avenue.
 A free shuttle will be available from the Legacy High School parking lot from 9:30 a.m. to 8:30 p.m.
 See our MAP.

 Admission to the Palooza, with the exception of the Pickle Runs, is FREE!
 You may decide to purchase something at our market or something to eat or drink, but you can enjoy our event at no charge.
 Be sure to thank all of our wonderful sponsors for helping bring this event to you at no charge!